dianisley/PythonfromZerotoHero/Web Development/README.md

 # :link: Connecting Flask app to a Database

 Now use SQLAlchemy with Flask so that you don't need to worry about making raw database queries.
-SQLAlchemy is an Object Relational Mapper (ORM) that will allow you to work with classes instead of database records.
+SQLAlchemy is an Object Relational Mapping (ORM) that will allow you to work with classes instead of database records.

 Flask-SQLAlchemy makes it even simpler to use the SQLAlchemy library with Flask, to work with it we need to install it, let's type: